 What is Sonic Peaks?

-Sonic Peaks is an adventure with experimental music and ultra-distance hiking.
+Sonic Peaks is an adventure with mountains and music.
 My name is Payton MacDonald.
-I’m a musician, filmmaker, and endurance athlete.
+I’m a musician and endurance athlete.
 This TRAILER explains the project.

 IMG_20200707_080053745_HDR